 Normally, a quick glance at the results of your time-track is enough to tell what work assignments consume most of your time.
 Think on the ways to increase your efficiency at work.
 Seek support from your team: think of delegating part of your work to your colleagues or redistributing it.
 Optimize your work process so that routine actions take less time, and set priorities so that the most important to-dos get done first.

 Saying no to extra work and delegating part of your current responsibilities to your colleagues doesn’t paint you as not committed or unproductive.
 Remember: more input doesn’t necessarily mean more output.
 And if you do have a lot of work to do and it makes you feel anxious, just start anyway.
-Taking that first step will help you go the entire distance.Via pickthebrain.com
+Taking that first step when you are feeling overwhelmed at work will help you go the entire distance.Via pickthebrain.com